wes-brooks/wrbrooks.github.io/_posts/2015-01-25-scrape-football-data-3.md

 This is part three, the fourth is a series of articles about scraping college football play-by-play data from the web.
 You can check out [part one](http://somesquares.org/blog/2013/9/parse-web-football-play-play-data-part-1), [part 1.5](http://somesquares.org/blog/2013/9/scrape-web-football-play-play-data-part-15), and [part two](http://somesquares.org/blog/2013/9/scrape-web-football-play-play-data-part-2).

 ##What's New
-The scripts have been cleaned up anb I've fixed bugs.
+The scripts have been cleaned up and I've fixed bugs.
 Also, I made some executive decisions about how to code data in order to get consistent results.
 For example, the kicking team on a kickoff is now defined to have possession for that play, and kickoffs are linked to the ensuing drive.
 Most of the improvements are minor and can help handle differences in the way that scorekeepers enter the play-by-play.

 ##R package `pbp`
-The big news is that I've collected the code into an R package and hosted it on Github.
+The big news is that I've collected the code into an R package and hosted it [on Github](//github.com/wrbrooks/pbp).
 You can install it using Hadley Wickham's [devtools](http://www.rstudio.com/products/rpackages/devtools/) package like so:

 {% highlight r %}
 library(devtools)